 The first thing you need to know is when solicitations are released.
 Thank goodness they are not released all at one time.
 Release dates are distributed throughout the year.
 Some Agencies, such as NASA, have one solicitation release, while others, such as HHS have multiple solicitations of various types throughout the year.
 The Department of Defense provides generic guidance common to all Components, as well as separate documents that describe the unique requirements and topics for each of the participating Components.
 The Department of Energy combines its SBIR and STTR guidelines into one Funding Opportunity Announcement, while most others have separate solicitations for the two programs.
 HHS is unique in that it allows three different occasions to respond to its Omnibus SBIR/STTR solicitation, while all other Agencies have one closing date for submission of a Phase I SBIR or STTR application.

 Now that you know when solicitations open and close, it’s important to understand what to expect when you download a solicitation to review.
 Some solicitations have as few as 30 pages; while others may have well over 200.
-If the first solicitation that you open is one of the large one’s you’re likely to feel overwhelmed and set the file aside – but wait there’s more and it’s better.
-The longer documents are mostly comprised of topics, that is descriptions of the needs that each agency has.
-Topics can readily be searched, not only in the pdf file, but by using the search engines at zyn.com and sbir.gov.
-You don’t have to read all 100 plus pages of topics – use a search engine to find the one’s of interest and review only the topics that seem like a good fit.
+If the first solicitation that you open is one of the large ones, you’re likely to feel overwhelmed and set the file aside – but wait, there’s more and it’s better.
+The longer documents are mostly comprised of topics, that is, descriptions of the needs that each Agency has.
+Topics can readily be searched, not only in the PDF file, but by using the search engine at sbir.gov.
+You don’t have to read all 100 plus pages of topics – use a search engine to find the ones of interest and review only the topics that seem like a good fit.
 Review the topics thoroughly and critically.
-You will find more guidance on Finding topics in Course 2 of these tutorials.
+You will find more guidance on finding topics in Course 2 of these tutorials.